 Bilal died in Syria, fighting in the cause of Allah just as he had wanted.

-Bilal was chosen by the Messenger to be the first caller to prayer in Islam.
-With his melodious voice, he filled the hearts with faith and the ears with awe
+by the Messenger to be the first caller to prayer in Islam.
+With his melodious voice, he filled the hearts with faith and the ears with awe.